-Upon request, 60% of Langara College diploma, certificate, associate degree and bachelor degree program requirements may be transferred from another recognized post-secondary institution.
+Upon request, 60% of Langara diploma, certificate, associate degree, and bachelor degree program requirements may be transferred from another recognized postsecondary institution.
 These credits must have been completed within the first 60% of the program.
 Transfer credit is not included in the calculation of GPA.

-To request transfer credit, students must submit a Transfer Credit Request form (available from Registrar and Enrolment Services or on the Langara College website), an official transcript from the transferring institution, course outlines for courses completed outside BC, and the appropriate fees.
-The deadline for transfer credit required to meet prerequisite requirements is ten weeks before the semester begins; the deadline for transfer credit required to meet graduation requirements is the end of February each year.
-Students who need the credit only to meet prerequisite requirements may go to the appropriate department for a prerequisite override.
+To request transfer credit, students must submit a Transfer Credit Request form (available from Registrar and Enrolment Services or on the College website), an official transcript from the transferring institution, course outlines for courses completed outside BC, and the appropriate fees.
+The deadline for transfer credit required to meet prerequisite requirements is ten weeks before the semester begins; the deadline for transfer credit required to meet graduation requirements is the first day of February.
+Students who need the credit only to meet prerequisite requirements may go to the appropriate department with an official transcript for a prerequisite override.
 Students with an acceptable post-secondary English or Communications course may apply at Registrar and Enrolment Services for a Langara English Test (LET) or a Language Proficiency Index (LPI) exemption.
 Official transcripts are required.